 • Oreos – Not found in your standard Dutch baby pancake recipe, we adore Oreos and think they make everything better!
 The cream replaces the need for sugar while also making the batter extra smooth.
 Then, we sprinkle more on top for added flavor and crunch.

-• Toppings – Powdered sugar, maple syrup, and fresh berries like strawberries, blueberries, blackberries, and raspberries take this recipe to the next level, making it a mouthwatering treat!
+• Toppings – Powdered sugar, fresh whipped cream, maple syrup, chocolate sauce, and fresh berries like strawberries, blueberries, blackberries, and raspberries take this recipe to the next level, making it a mouthwatering treat!

 Oreo dutch baby pancake with a slice being lifted up.